Maria F. Rodriguez

 The artistically crafted designs of Mariflor Joya echo the creative spirit of generations of Spanish ancestry.
 After many years indulging her talent as a painter, the artist turned to the 3-dimensional forms found in jewelry.
 Each unique piece of jewelry pays homage to rich family traditions rooted in old world craftsmanship.
 Elements from delicately hand fabricated wedding gowns, intricately woven patterns, and architectural designs are reinterpreted to create unique pieces of wearable art.
 The collections not only preserve memories but also create new ones.

-Her work has been featured in the 2013 Lark Publication, "Showcase 500 Art Necklaces" and in the January 15-21 issue of the Newport Mercury newspaper of Rhode Island.
+Her work has been featured in the 2013 Lark Publication, "Showcase 500 Art Necklaces" and on the 2017 New York Fashion Week Runway.